 2. Aesthetic Design

-Deciding on an aesthetic direction for your game can be a tough decision.
+When working on your iphone app development, deciding on an aesthetic direction for your game can be a tough decision.
 We could have designed the game with a more traditional ‘space’ look and feel or produce something that was a bit more modern, elegant and minimal.
 We ultimately decided the latter as we believed it’ll appeal to a larger audience and begun creating levels from there.

 3. If possible, create a prototype

 Trying to explain how you want your game to work to your development team is extremely difficult, especially if you are explaining it all in wordy paragraphs.
 Having a functioning prototype, no matter how bad it might look, is the best way to translate your ideas into a real concept.

 Blue Label Co-Founder, Jordan Gurrieri, spent an entire weekend learning Unity to create his idea for Orbit Path into a simple prototype shown below.
 We used this to not only show our developer the game vision, but were able to develop more gameplay ideas having played a simplified version of it.

 If you can develop a basic prototype over a weekend, development of your game becomes 100 times more simple.

 I hope this helps you start thinking about beginning the development of your first game!
 Stay tuned for part two where we will discuss how to design levels and worlds using data.